angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ### Gameplan

-Just slam, and beat Endurance post Doomsday
+Just slam, and beat Endurance post Doomsday.

 ### Cards to keep in mind